pola-rs/polars/docs/user-guide/expressions/plugins.md

 }
 ```

 That's all you need to know to get started.
-Take a look at this [repo](https://github.com/pola-rs/pyo3-polars/tree/main/example/derive_expression) to see how this all fits together.
+Take a look at [this repo](https://github.com/pola-rs/pyo3-polars/tree/main/example/derive_expression) to see how this all fits together, and at [this tutorial](https://marcogorelli.github.io/polars-plugins-tutorial/)
+to gain a more thorough understanding.

 ## Community plugins

-Here is a curated (non-exhaustive) list of community implemented plugins.
+Here is a curated (non-exhaustive) list of community-implemented plugins.

 - [polars-xdt](https://github.com/pola-rs/polars-xdt) Polars plugin with extra datetime-related functionality
   which isn't quite in-scope for the main library